Metal 3D Printing - Software

 State-of-the-art software for the preparation and real-time monitoring of 3D prints

 The 3D design stage via CAD tools is rightly perceived as critical because it is directly linked to the suitability of a part for metal 3D printing.
 However, once the file has been finalized, there are many other key stages: preparation and simulation (with a possible return to CAD ; production and monitoring are also on the critical path of 3D part manufacturing.
-This is where AddUp software comes into play, connecting in real-time to AddUp machines to verify the additive manufacturing process.
+This is where AddUp’s 3D Printing Software comes into play, connecting in real-time to AddUp machines to verify the additive manufacturing process.

 Manufacturing preparation, simulation of constraints, machine control, production report, traceability: for each of these elements, AddUp offers an industrial software solution to exploit the full potential of its machines in PBF (Powder Bed Fusion) and DED (Directed Energy Deposition) technologies.
 Powerful and fully integrated, these intelligent digital solutions ensure real-time validation and quality control of printed parts during production.
 Our metal 3D printers continuously monitor and control manufacturing, layer by layer, for predictable and efficient production.
 Every critical manufacturing parameter is controlled throughout the metal part manufacturing process.